When Is the Best Time

 The Tongariro Crossing is a breathtaking hike, but the Northern Circuit is even better to experience this exceptional volcanic area.
 It is one of the Great Walks of New Zealand for backcountry hiking.
 It extends the Tongariro Crossing into a multi-day loop of 45 km and takes 3 to 4 days.
 Advanced booking during the peak season is essential.
 Outside the season, it is first-come, first-served.
 The track can be walked in either direction.
 During the Great Walks hiking season, is a high demand for overnight stays in the three different huts.

 This track traverses exposed and open alpine terrain.
 Severe weather conditions can occur throughout the year!
-Warm clothing, different layers are essential.
+Warm clothing and different layers are essential.
 If you are not experienced, book a guided tour!
 More information about the booking process and fees

 Gear List | My Tips

 Good preparation is essential for this breathtaking hike.
 Always expect all seasons in one day, even on a perfectly forecasted day.
-It's an alpine hike in higher elevation.
+It's an alpine hike at a higher elevation.

 - Sunglasses and hat